MorphoCloud/MorphoCloudInstances/README.md

 1. Have a research and/or teaching focus centered on 3D biological structure (e.g., 3D morphometrics, or visualization);
-2. Need occasional access to powerful computers with large amount of RAM (125GB), cores (32), and optionally with a GPU (A100) to work with large datasets;
+2. Need occasional access to powerful computers with large amounts of RAM (125GB), cores (32), and optionally with a GPU (A100) to work with large datasets;
 3. You have a github account;
-4. You have an ORCID with a public profile;
+4. You have an ORCID with a public profile.

 ## Ready to give a try?
 Go to https://github.com/MorphoCloud/MorphoCloudInstances/issues/new/choose, click **Get Started** and fill in the issue template.